lm-sys/FastChat/README.md

 ```

 ## Serving
+We will soon release the delta weights for Vicuna.
-We use OPT models as examples to show the usage of our distributed serving system.
+In this example, we demonstrate the usage of our distributed serving system using OPT models.
-After we release the delta weights of Vicuna, you can use similar commands to serve Vicuna.
+Later, you can apply similar commands to serve Vicuna, just as shown in our demo.

 ### Command Line Interface
 ```
-python3 -m fastchat.serve.cli --model facebook/opt-1.3b
+python3 -m fastchat.serve.cli --model-name facebook/opt-1.3b
 ```

 ### Web UI